-6.34 The frontages on either side of a street define an enclosed space which is in a critical relationship to the scale of the buildings.
+6.33 The frontages on either side of a street define an enclosed space which is in a critical relationship to the scale of the buildings.
 This relationship has sometimes been lost by redevelopment breaking the rhythm of the elevations and spaces.
 Any new development in the future should respect the dominant building line within a street, and the general rhythm of the facades, conforming to the height and alignment of the existing frontage.

-6.35 There is a definite pattern of fronts and backs throughout the conservation area with properties fronting onto the street or public space.
+6.34 There is a definite pattern of fronts and backs throughout the conservation area with properties fronting onto the street or public space.
 The building line of the rear of buildings can also be important as can its relationship with gardens.
-This should be maintained as much as is possible throughout the conservation area through the careful design of any proposals to the rear.
+This should be maintained as much as is possible throughout the conservation area.
+Views of the rear of properties are particularly important when seen from the public open spaces.

-Boundary Treatment
+Boundary treatment